YichengDWu/MoYe.jl/README.md

 GEMM essentially faces two main performance hurdles not implemented yet:

 1. Swizzling to prevent bank conflicts.
-    2. An efficient epilogue, which involves transferring data from registers to shared memory, followed by a vectorized transfer back to global memory.
+2. An efficient epilogue, which involves transferring data from registers to shared memory, followed by a vectorized copy back to global memory.

 Since I've sold my computer, I no longer have access to an NVIDIA GPU, thus the development of this library will be put on hold indefinitely.